plume-sig/zk-nullifier-sig/README.md

 ## TODO

-- zk verifier circuits
+- zk verifier circuits (WIP Circom here: https://github.com/geometryresearch/secp256k1_hash_to_curve/tree/main/circuits)
-- change SHA512 to SHA256 (or even Poseidon?)
+- change SHA512 to Poseidon (wallets are onboard)
 - improve `rust-k256` to use a similar interface as `rust-arkworks` - i.e.
   generate/accept arbitrary keypairs and `r` values, and not just hardcoded values